Melkite Greek Catholic Eparchy of Newton: Other Offices and Functions

-The Economos is co-located with St. Ann Church in Woodland Park, New Jersey.

-Office of Educational Services provides "catechetical materials and training programs for the parishes of the eparchy."
-It is, in essence, run from the Melkite community in Sacramento, California.
+The Economos is located at the chancery office.

+Office of Educational Services is currently vacant.

 Sophia Press publishes liturgical and prayer books, as well as biographies, histories, and other texts of Melkite interest.

 OES Publications publishes booklets for sacramental preparation and spiritual development.Sophia is the quarterly magazine of the eparchy.

-The office of the eparchial Victim Assistance Coordinator (VAC) is expected to be established in 2022.
+The office of the eparchial Victim Assistance Coordinator (VAC) is contacted via a toll free number.

+The vocation office is co-located at St John Chrysostom parish in Atlanta, Georgia.

-There is a periodic national convention generally hosted by a Melkite parish, the last one held in July 2022 in Rancho Mirage, CA, the first hosted by no parish.
+There is a periodic national convention generally hosted by a Melkite parish, the last one held in July 2024 in Quincy, Massachusetts.
+The next convention is expected to be held in Ohio in 2026.
 Other eparchial groups (e.g., NAMY, see below) often hold national gatherings shortly before the national convention.
-There is also an annual clergy conference, the last two cancelled during the COVID pandemic.
+There is also an annual clergy conference.

 Lay organizations

 Bishop Ignatius Ghattas founded the Order of Saint Nicholas in 1991, a regional lay order attached to the Melkite Greek Catholic Eparchy of Newton.
 This program is a revitalization during Bishop Samra's tenure.

 Melkite Ambassadors is an organization for those in their mid-20s to aged 40.
-It is for those "who want to participate in advocacy, catechesis mentorship, community life, community service, leadership development, and prayer."
+It is for those "who want to participate in advocacy, catechesis mentorship, community life, community service, leadership development, and prayer".

 Melkite Association of Young Adults (MAYA) is social and spiritual group for those who are aged 18 and at least one year out of high school to their mid-20s.
 This group is active at the local parish level and nationally when conventions are held.

-National Association of Melkite Women (NAMW) is open to any female aged 17 and older.
+The National Association of Melkite Women (NAMW) is open to any female aged 17 and older.
 This group supports Melkite seminarians and vocations.

 National Association of Melkite Youth (NAMY) is a "religious, social, educational, humanitarian" group for Melkite youth aged 13 to 18.

 Society of Publicans is a fellowship of Melkite faithful united in daily prayer.